Get tech confident for less

 If you want to enable 2FA on your Google account, for example, follow these steps from your PC:

-If you store personal data on a USB stick or external drive, it's important to protect it just as you would your main computer.
+If you store personal data on a USB stick or external hard drive, it's important to protect it just as you would your main computer.
 By password-protecting the drive, you'll have added peace of mind if you accidentally leave the device behind somewhere.

-The steps you need to take to add a password vary depending on your OS.
+The steps you need to take to add a password vary, depending on your OS.

 For step-by-step instructions on securing your external drive using Windows or Mac, see our guide: How to password protect a USB stick.